houmain/keymapper/README.md

 Context awareness is available in X11, Wayland (currently the [GNOME Shell](https://en.wikipedia.org/wiki/GNOME_Shell) and [wlroots-based Wayland compositors](https://wiki.archlinux.org/title/Wayland#Compositors) are supported) and Carbon sessions.

+On MacOS the availability of the [Karabiner VirtualHIDDevice](https://github.com/pqrs-org/Karabiner-DriverKit-VirtualHIDDevice) is a requirement.

 **Arch, Debian, Ubuntu Linux and derivatives:**

 For Debian and Ubuntu Linux DEB packages are provided on the [latest release](https://github.com/houmain/keymapper/releases/latest) page.